Skip to main content

 Ryan Ku

-Ryan Ku specializes in Asian American and Southeast Asian literatures, with particular interest in war, empire, race, sexuality, and narrative and broader interest in multiethnic American and Global South literatures (especially after World War II).
+Ryan Ku specializes in Asian American and Southeast Asian literatures, with particular interest in war, empire, economy, sexuality, and narrative and broader interest in multiethnic American and Global South literatures (especially after World War II).
 Based on the premise that history’s workings beyond boundaries entail a transnational, intersectional, and interdisciplinary approach to scholarship, he crosses geographic borders by centering minor subjects in his work to analyze the rewriting of history in literature.
 He obtained his Ph.D. in Comparative Literature, with a Critical Theory Certificate, from the University of California, Irvine and, before coming to Swarthmore, helped build the Asian American Studies Program at Duke University as its inaugural Postdoctoral Associate.
 Finishing his term in the Southeast Asian Forum (2020–2025) of the Modern Language Association, he is an incoming member of the Executive Committee of the Asian American Forum (2025–2030).

 An expansion of his doctoral dissertation, the second monograph in progress, Imperial Wounds: Filipino/American Novels and Late Modernity, reads multiethnic American novels as postcolonial texts by reading them with Filipino novels.
 This integration of ethnic and area studies—a rereading of America through the “Filipino as method”—is based on the “structurally queer” position of the Filipino as a subject that, in not fitting into minority multiculturalism, points instead to U.S. empire history as a traumatic foundation of ethnicity in the nation.
 As in War Reality, the transpacific crossing performed by Imperial Wounds unravels the novel, known historically as the nation’s story, as a medium of disavowed histories to which the minor is the key.